 Water is available from stand pipes around the site – this is drinking water but please don’t drink directly from the taps, please bring a water bottle with you.

-You will find a wealth of programming for families at Timber – head here to see what’s in store.
+You will find a wealth of programming for families at Timber – head here to see our 2018 family programming.

 For those with babies and toddlers, in the main festival site there is a sling library, a nappy-changing tent with free biodegradeable nappies and wipes and a baby-feeding tent, so mums can relax and breast or bottle feed their babies in relative peace.